 Chairman of the Board at Eagle

-This is my 30,000 foot look at tech events for March 2017.
+This is my 30,000 foot look at events in the Tech industry for February 2018.
 What you see here is a précis of the monthly report I produce, which will be available in more detail at the News section of the Eagle website, where you will also find back issues.

 A Little History of March in previous years …